expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 ---
-title: Sending Notifications with APNS & FCM
+title: Sending Notifications with APNs & FCM
 ---

-Communicating directly with APNS and FCM is much more complicated than sending notifications through [Expo's push notification service](../sending-notifications/), so you should only use this feature if you're prepared to undertake that complexity.
-Here are a few things you'll have to handle yourself if you choose to write your own server for FCM and APNS:
+Communicating directly with APNs and FCM is much more complicated than sending notifications through [Expo's push notification service](../sending-notifications/), so you should only use this feature if you're prepared to undertake that complexity.
+Here are a few things you'll have to handle yourself if you choose to write your own server for FCM and APNs:

 - Differentiating between native iOS & Android device tokens on your backend
-- Twice the amount of backend code to write and maintain (code for communicating with FCM, and then code for communicating with APNS)
+- Twice the amount of backend code to write and maintain (code for communicating with FCM, and then code for communicating with APNs)
-- Fetching responses from FCM and APNS to check if your notification went through, error handling, credentials management
+- Fetching responses from FCM and APNs to check if your notification went through, error handling, credentials management

-That being said, sometimes you need finer-grained control over your notifications, so communicating directly with APNS and FCM is necessary.
+That being said, sometimes you need finer-grained control over your notifications, so communicating directly with APNs and FCM is necessary.
 The Expo platform does not lock you into using Expo's application services, and the `expo-notifications` API is push-service agnostic (you can use it with any push notification service).

-## How do I write my own APNS & FCM servers?
+## How do I write my own APNs & FCM servers?

-Before we begin communicating directly with APNS & FCM, there is one client-side change you'll need to make in your app.
+Before we begin communicating directly with APNs & FCM, there is one client-side change you'll need to make in your app.
 When using Expo's notification service, you collect the `ExponentPushToken` with [`getExpoPushTokenAsync`](../../versions/latest/sdk/notifications/#getexpopushtokenasyncoptions-expotokenoptions-expopushtoken).
 Now that you're not using Expo's notification service, you'll need to collect the native device token instead with [`getDevicePushTokenAsync`](../../versions/latest/sdk/notifications/#getdevicepushtokenasync-devicepushtoken).

 ```diff
 import * as Notifications from 'expo-notifications';